AwakenFury/Cyber-Bio-Neural-Interface-Framework/README.md

 This project combines ESP32 biosignal acquisition, real-time signal processing, and browser-based cybernetic HUD systems to create an interactive neural-body simulation environment inspired by futuristic human-machine interfaces.

 The framework explores how physiological activity can be transformed into digital telemetry, visualized across a mapped body system, and integrated into reactive cybernetic simulations.

+Project Status

+## ⚠ Experimental Prototype

+This project is currently a research and visualization prototype exploring:

+ - cybernetic interface design,
+ - physiological visualization,
+ - neural simulation systems,
+ - and experimental biofeedback concepts.

+It is not intended for medical diagnosis, treatment, or healthcare use.